 The RMBF website received over 80,000 visits this year.
 We are continuing to develop the site to provide easily accessible support on a range of subjects from wellbeing to money advice, volunteering and fundraising.
-This year we have expanded our Doctor Advice Hub to include new content on stress and burnout in doctors, PTSD and moral injury in doctors, dealing with difficult patients and coping with the death of a patient.
-We have also launched a dedicated area covering content supporting doctors returning to work, with a new Return to Work Vital Signs guide.
+This year we have expanded our Doctor Advice Hub to include new content and advice for doctors struggling with the cost of living.
+In addition to creating new content for the website, we have been engaged in a project to develop the functionality of the site and improve navigation.